-- Traditional radio is a medium for the ears only - Most adequate interaction forms are also based on audio - " Telephone participation of listeners - Additional information may be shown visually (e.g. RDS) - Web radio can be used as hybrid audio/visual medium - On PC, Smartphone, TV set, ... - Interaction is greatly eased by using visual information - Spectrum of intensity of visual information - " Sender logo only - " Subtitles with additional information - " Additional text (information, interaction) - " (Still) Pictures - " Video - Selection of additional information vs. proper two-way interaction
+- Traditional radio is a medium for the ears only

+- Most adequate interaction forms are also based on audio

+- " Telephone participation of listeners

+- Additional information may be shown visually (e.g. RDS)

+- Spot advertisement

+- Web radio can be used as hybrid audio/visual medium

+- On PC, Smartphone, TV set, ...

+- Interaction is greatly eased by using visual information

+- Spectrum of intensity of visual information

+- " Sender logo only

+- " Subtitles with additional information

+- " Additional text (information, interaction)

+- " (Still) Pictures

+- " Video

+- " Banner advertisement!